 During 2012, the Company entered into a JV agreement with a partner to develop a retail center at Pier Park North.
-As of September 30, 2023 and December 31, 2022, the Company owned a 90.0% interest in the consolidated JV.
+As of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, the Company owned a 90.0% interest in the consolidated JV.
 A wholly-owned subsidiary of the Company's JV partner is responsible for the day-to-day activities of the retail center.
+The Company approves all major decisions, including project development, annual budgets and financing.
+The Company determined Pier Park North JV is a VIE and that the Company is the VIE's primary beneficiary as of March 31, 2024 and December 31, 2023.